 - Embedding maps (e.g. Google Maps);

-- Embedding other ThingLink scenes to be viewed within in a tag – an alternative to tour tags described below;
+- Embedding other ThingLink scenes to be viewed within in a tag – an alternative to transit tags described below;

 - Embedding whole presentations from SlideShare or Google Slides;

 In general, you can embed content from most web services that provide iframe embed code, although in some cases the functionality may be limited.
 This article describes how to get the embed code for some of the most popular use cases.

 3. Transit tag.

-This tag, when clicked, takes the viewer away from the current image, and on to the page of another ThingLink image, video, or 360 image.
+This tag, when clicked, takes the viewer away from the current scene, and onto the page of another ThingLink image, video, or 360 image.
 Use this tag to move from one creation to another.